 The Company's net deferred tax asset primarily relates to net operating loss and capital loss carryforwards, unrealized losses in the U.S. investment portfolio, and GAAP versus tax basis accounting differences relating to unearned premiums, reserves for claims and claim expenses, deferred finance charges, deferred underwriting results, accrued expenses, investments, value of in-force business, intangible assets, VOBA, deferred acquisition expenses and amortization and depreciation.
 The Company's valuation allowance assessment is based on all available information including projections of future GAAP taxable income from each tax-paying component in each tax jurisdiction.
-During 2023, the Company recorded a net increase to the valuation allowance of \$19.6 million (2022 - increase of \$62.1 million, 2021 - increase of \$42.8 million).
+During 2024, the Company recorded a net decrease to the valuation allowance of \$66.2 million (2023 - increase of \$19.6 million, 2022 - increase of \$62.1 million).

-A valuation allowance has been provided against certain deferred tax assets in the U.S., Ireland, the U.K., Luxembourg, Singapore and Switzerland.
-These deferred tax assets relate primarily to net operating loss carryforwards, deferred finance charges and unrealized losses in the U.S. investment portfolio.
+A valuation allowance has been provided against certain deferred tax assets in the U.S., Canada, Ireland, the U.K., Luxembourg and Switzerland.
+These deferred tax assets relate primarily to net operating loss carryforwards, deferred finance charges, capital loss carryforwards and unrealized losses in the U.S. investment portfolio.

-In the U.S. and Switzerland, the Company has net operating loss carryforwards of \$167.0 million and \$570.9 million respectively.
-Under applicable law, the U.S and Swiss net operating loss carryforwards will begin to expire in 2037 and 2024 respectively.
-The Company has net operating loss carryforwards of \$185.6 million in the U.K., \$5.6 million in Singapore, \$7.8 million in Ireland, and \$155.7 million in Luxembourg.
-Under applicable law, the U.K., Singapore, Ireland and Luxembourg net operating losses can be carried forward for an indefinite period.
-The Company has capital loss carryforwards of \$105.7 million in the U.S. that begin to expire in 2027.
-The Company has unrealized losses in the US investment portfolio of \$186.2 million.
+In the U.S. and Switzerland, the Company has net operating loss carryforwards of \$97.3 million and \$350.0 million respectively.
+Under applicable law, the U.S. and Swiss net operating loss carryforwards will begin to expire in 2037 and 2025 respectively.
+The Company has net operating loss carryforwards of \$141.2 million in the U.K., \$8.3 million in Ireland, and \$155.7 million in Luxembourg.
+Under applicable law, the U.K., Ireland and Luxembourg net operating losses can be carried forward for an indefinite period.
+The Company has capital loss carryforwards of \$131.6 million in the U.S. that begin to expire in 2027.
+The Company has unrealized losses in the U.S. investment portfolio of \$60.6 million.
 These unrealized investment losses do not expire.
 However, if realized, these losses may only offset realized capital gains and would expire, if unused, at the end of the fifth taxable year following their realization.

-The Company made net payments for U.S. federal and state, Ireland, U.K., Singapore, Switzerland and Australia income taxes of \$26.8 million for the year ended 2023 (2022 - net payments of \$3.1 million, 2021 - net refunds of \$4.3 million).
+The Company made net payments for U.S. federal and state, Canada, Ireland, U.K., Singapore, Switzerland and Australia income taxes of \$99.5 million for the year ended 2024 (2023 - net payments of \$26.8 million, 2022 - net payments of \$3.1 million).

-The Company had no unrecognized tax benefits at December 31, 2023 and December 31, 2022.
+The Company had no unrecognized tax benefits at December 31, 2024 and December 31, 2023.
 Interest and penalties related to unrecognized tax benefits would be recognized in income tax expense.
-At December 31, 2023 and December 31, 2022, there was no interest or penalties accrued on unrecognized tax benefits.
-The following filed income tax returns are open for examination with the applicable tax authorities: tax years 2018 through 2022 with the U.S.; 2019 through 2022 with Ireland; 2021 through 2022 with the U.K.; 2019 through 2022 with Switzerland; 2019 through 2022 with Australia; 2019 through 2022 with Canada; and 2018 through 2022 with Luxembourg.
+At December 31, 2024 and December 31, 2023, there were no interest or penalties accrued on unrecognized tax benefits.

+The following filed income tax returns are open for examination with the applicable tax authorities: tax years 2018 through 2023 with the U.S.; 2020 through 2023 with Ireland; 2022 through 2023 with the U.K.; 2020 through 2023 with Singapore; 2021 through 2023 with Switzerland; 2020 through 2023 with Australia; 2020 through 2023 with Canada; and 2019 through 2023 with Luxembourg.
 The Company does not expect the resolution of these open years to have a significant impact on its consolidated statements of operations and financial condition.